Diabetes can affect your eyes in a number of ways. The most serious eye condition related to diabetes is diabetic retinopathy.

 - Controlling your cholesterol levels.

-- Keeping fit, maintaining a healthy weight and giving up smoking are all part of good diabetes control.
-Nerve damage, kidney and cardiovascular disease are more likely in smokers with diabetes.
-Smoking increases your blood pressure and raises your blood sugar level which makes it harder to control your diabetes.
-Diabetes UK can offer you information and support on living with diabetes.
+- Giving up smoking.
+Nerve damage, kidney and cardiovascular disease are more likely in smokers with Diabetes.
+Smoking increases your blood pressure and raises your blood sugar level, which makes it harder to control your Diabetes.

 Treatment for diabetic retinopathy